lycus/libffi-d/README.md

 * This binding assumes the presence of the closure API.
 * The raw API is not bound.
-* This binding only supports the native C calling convention (i.e. cdecl) on all platforms, and 'stdcall' on Windows.
+* This binding only supports the native C calling convention (i.e. 'cdecl') on all platforms, and 'stdcall' on Windows.
 * There is no support for functions with variadic argument lists.
+* The Java-specific API is not bound.